 Is This Normal?
-"I Can’t Quit a Book Even After I’ve Lost Interest in It"
+“I Can’t Quit a Book Even After I’ve Lost Interest in It”

 To begin with, “I think that people are really looking for community and this is just another form of community.
 And they get wrapped up,” Kathryn Smerling, a psychotherapist, explains.
 “I think you become loyal to a certain narrative and narratives mean a lot to us… We live our lives through telling narratives and stories… They’re like old friends that you keep for a while and you can always go back to them.”

 It’s almost like that friend we all have (or, you know, are) — who asks for our advice, but refuses to heed it and makes bad decisions anyway, only to come and vent to us afterward?
 As tiresome and annoying as we may find them, we continue to advise them as best as we can, and then, lend them our shoulders to cry on or our ears to vent into repeatedly — because we care.
-Similarly, books and TV shows we’re already attached to can be difficult to give up on — no matter how much we hate the trajectories they’re on.
+Similarly, books and TV shows we’re already attached to can be difficult to give up on — no matter how much we hate the trajectories they’re on — because, well, we care about the characters and their narratives.

 “You begin to identify with [the characters], and identify with all of the problems that are going on, you develop empathy for certain characters, you don’t like other characters and you become invested in their story… it’s a narrative of other people’s lives, which also enables us not to think about our own problems,” Smerling adds.